Skip to Content

 Step 1: Secure Your Dremel Or Stone

-If you wish to hold your Dremel in your hand and secure the stone to one place, you can use adhesive putty made for securing gems and rocks in place.
-Ensure that your stone is secured correctly to avoid chipping or damage to the obsidian.
+If you wish to hold your Dremel in your hand and secure the stone in one place, you can use adhesive putty made to secure gems and rocks.
+Ensure your stone is secured correctly to avoid chipping or damage to the obsidian.

 Step 2: Make Sure You Have Water With You